pprados/langchain-references/README.md

 ## How does it work?
 On the fly, each token is captured to identify the pattern of references.
-As soon as the beginning of a text seems to match, tokens are accumulated until references are identified or the capture is abandoned, as this is a false alarm.
+As soon as the beginning of a text seems to match, tokens are accumulated until references are identified or the capture is abandoned, as this is a false detection.
 The accumulated tokens are then produced, before the analysis is resumed.
 As soon as a token appears, it is assigned an identifier, in relation to the various documents present.
 Then `format_reference()` is invoked.